South Dakota Business Facts

 South Dakota is an attractive place to start a new venture because of its low cost of living, high per capita personal income, as well as low taxes.

-Choosing a business name is easier said than done – many legal and business problems can arise from picking the wrong name (you can always change it later but the less times you have to do that the better).
+Choosing a business name is easier said than done – many legal and business problems can arise from picking the wrong name (you can always change it later but the fewer changes you make, the better).
 In Step 3 we’ll show you how to search for the name in South Dakota, but we highly recommend you do the following before searching South Dakota state databases:

 NOTE: Familiarize yourself with the South Dakota naming guidelines.
 LLC entity names need to contain the words Limited Liability Company or the abbreviation LLC, and certain words are restricted or prohibited.